arjunkalburgi/291mini-project1/README.md

     staff member to the table in the database...
 -   the second_task function isn't finished, and we can move things around if we need to
+-   oops, that while loop shouldn't be in print_welcome anymore.

 Mercy tasks Oct 20:
 1. Finish login